Swati love poem

 Small love poem translated into siswati (swati, swazi), the national language of Swaziland.
 It is spoken by virtually the entire native population of the country.
 My poem in this Bantu language of the Nguni group will have about 3 million readers in South Africa and Swaziland.
 It is closely related to Zulu and Xhosa, it is readily understood by speakers of these languages.

-The Swazis are farmers and ranchers, they live in extended families in kraals with their cattle.
-They are patrilineal and patrilocal.
-They are integrated into a very complex state, based on conquest, on territorial links and on age classes of warriors.
-At the head of this society, stratified with aristocracy and common people, there exists a divine king, subject each year, to fortify the nation, to a ritual corresponding to the beginnings feast: the incwala.
+The Swazis are farmers and ranchers, they lived in extended families in kraals with their cattle.
+Patrilineal and patrilocal, they were integrated into a very complex state, based on conquest, on territorial links and on age classes of warriors.
+At the head of this society, stratified with aristocracy and common people, existed a divine king, subject each year, to fortify the nation, to a ritual corresponding to the beginnings feast: the incwala.